opctl/opctl/spec/ops.md

 ## Definition

-An op MAY be defined via a plain old directory.
+An op MAY be defined via a file directory.

-The directory:
+The file directory:
 - MUST contain:
   - an [op.yml file](#opyml-file)
 - MAY contain: